ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 #### Step 3 - Density of States Calculation

-Then, we need to convert the state energies calculated on this dense k-point grid to a density of states using `dos.x`.
+From the Kohn-Sham energies calculated on the dense k-point grid we then calculate the density of states using `dos.x`.
 [:link:03_C_diamond_dos.in](01_densityofstates/03_C_diamond_dos.in) is the input file for `dos.x` and contains just a `DOS` section: